‘MUL’

 Elevator Pitch

-Think Minecraft meets the Metaverse with a London-Multi-cultural street vibe and a villain who is creating chaos, but who isn't exactly evil; just lost.
+Think Minecraft meets the Metaverse with shades of Ready Player One, wrapped in a multicultural London street vibe; and a villain creating chaos and suffering who isn't truly evil... just lost.

 SYNOPSIS

-Centuries earlier, an advanced civilisation attempted to control the weather and triggered a catastrophic chain reaction that devastated the Earth.
-In a desperate attempt to save the planet, the Creators called upon Krytun, the most powerful alchemist in existence, to stabilise the Earth's core.
-He succeeded, but became trapped and suffered a devastating injury that severed him from his own identity.
-Lost, damaged and desperately hungry, Krytun eventually discovered that he could survive by absorbing the creative energy of living things.
-Over generations, humanity unknowingly began living beneath what the Creators came to call The Krytun Effect.
+Centuries earlier, an advanced civilisation known as the Creators attempted to control the weather and triggered a catastrophic chain reaction that devastated the planet.
+In a final attempt to stabilise the Earth’s core, they turned to Krytun, the most powerful alchemist in existence.
+The process succeeded, but left Krytun spiritually fractured and cut off from his own identity.
+Lost and unknowingly starving, he discovered he could survive only by absorbing the creative life force of others.
+Over generations, this created what the Creators later called The Krytun Effect.

-When they finally come face to face with him, they discover that defeating him was never the Creators' true intention.
+When they finally come face to face with him, they discover the Creators never intended for Krytun to be destroyed.

-Krytun is not a monster.
-He is a wounded soul who has forgotten who he is.
+Krytun is not a monster, but a broken being who has forgotten who he is.

 MUL